Sujataba/ExcelProject-NSWRoadCrashDataAnalysis/README.md

 #### Excel Calculations and Functions:

 - Various Excel calculations and functions are applied to derive additional insights.
 For instance:
-- Calculations may be used to determine accident rates per 100,000 residents in different suburbs.
+- Calculations may be used to determine accident rates in different suburbs.
 - Functions like IF and SUMIFS can help analyze accident severity based on weather conditions.
 #### Correlation Analysis: